ikeisuke/ikeisuke.github.io/apps/tumblium/privacy/en/index.md

 ## 10. Age Rating

-The App Store age rating is 16+.
-Users under 16 must not use the App.
+The App has an App Store age rating of 16+.
+Users under 16 are not permitted to use the App.
 If you are 16–17, please use the App with parental consent.

 Note: Tumblr platform age requirements also apply (EU: 16+, others: 13+).